 In addition to Talkspace, students have 24/7 access to ProtoCall, which provides a licensed clinical behavioral health professional to assist with immediate support, crisis intervention and stabilization.
 ProtoCall can be reached by calling Campus Safety at 740-427-5555 and requesting to be connected.

 Students in residence and employees returning to campus for work are required to complete a daily health assessment.
 This assessment includes taking your temperature, reviewing yourself for symptoms, and reviewing your personal contacts for exposure.
 Symptoms include a temperature of 100.4 degrees Fahrenheit or higher, chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, sore throat, new loss of taste or smell, congestion or runny nose, nausea or vomiting, and/or diarrhea.

-To assist in this effort, the College is distributing smart thermometers to students in residence and employees, which can be paired with the Kinsa app.
-Data collected through the app will stay on your phone for your records, and it can be used to access the KAC, which requires proof of your daily health screening.
+To assist in this effort, the College has distributed smart thermometers to students in residence and employees, which can be paired with the Kinsa app.
+Data collected through the app will stay on your phone for your records, and it can be used to access the Lowry Center, which requires proof of your daily health screening.
 If you choose, your anonymized data also will be compiled with other Kinsa app users to give an aggregate measure of illness trends in our area.
 It serves as another kind of “early warning system” to identify a potential outbreak.
 No one at Kenyon or other users of the app will ever see your personal data.